 5 format: 1 set to 9 games, no ad, decisive game to 7 points to 8 / 8

 If we look at the possibility of making tournament matches in a classic format next year, the FFT will also allow the organizers to shorten matches if necessary with winning 4 sets.
 The organizer may also change this format during a tournament.

 Number of matches per day

-The FFT will specify a little later the contours of this regulation.
-But overall, a player will be able to do in a single day no more than 3 matches with the standard format (Format 1) and up to 7 matches allowed in short format.
+The FFT will specify the contours of this regulation a little later.
+But overall, a player may not play in a single day more than 3 matches with the classic format (Format 1) and up to 7 matches authorized in the short format.